-Bethany and Aaron co-own both the Farmhaus on Main and a full-time wedding photography business, so entrepreneurship is a central part of their lives, partnership, marriage, and outlook.
+Bethany and Aaron co-own both the Farmhaus Coffee Co. and a full-time wedding photography business, so entrepreneurship is a central part of their lives, partnership, marriage, and outlook.
 Advice for fellow entrepreneurs flows freely, and comes obviously from a place of groundedness and connection:

 Know Your Community.
 “Demographics and market analysis, sure,” says Bethany.
 “But also, you have to know your customers personally.
 It is the people who truly loved us, who carried us in our early opening months.”

 Social Media is Part of Today’s World.
 One of the Farmhaus’ first outreach activities was a video interview with Bethany and Aaron talking about their hopes and vision for the store.
 The video went viral and was seen more than 20,000 times.
 “People were excited to see our faces,” says Bethany.
 “A younger demographic responded.
 Young folks came out of the woodwork.”
 Through outreach on Kickstarter and personal appeals, community members became invested in the ideas and success of the Farmhaus Coffee Co.

 Customer Service is King.
 Repeat customers, supportive fans, and a community of customers who share growing relationships with the Farmhaus staff continue to drive the culture and feel of the store.

 “We’ve seen pastors prepare sermons here, nursing students studying for their final exams,” recounts Bethany.
 “Businesses have been started at these tables.
 This place feels safe and comfortable enough, and that’s so important to us.”